hashicorp/vault/website/source/docs/install/upgrade-to-0.6.1.html.md

 that they have valid tokens with policies allowing modification of LDAP parameters before upgrading, so that once an upgrade is performed, the new configuration can be specified successfully.

+## App-ID is Deprecated

+With the addition of of the new AppRole backend, App-ID is deprecated.
+There are no plans to remove it, but we encourage using AppRole whenever possible, as it offers enhanced functionality and can accommodate many more types of authentication paradigms.